-Finally, the work presented here also suggests a tighter connection between attention and scene perception.
-To see how this comes about, recall that the attentional scanning for the invalidly-cued targets in Experiment 3 did not speed up identification.
-This indicates that it is not sufficient to have simply paid attention to the object at some point in the past-the perception of change can occur only during the time that the object is being attended (or at least during the time the object is held in the limited-capacity durable store).
+This result indicates that perception of change is not helped by a person's having attended to an object at some point in the past.
+Rather, the perception of change can occur only during the time that the object is being attended (or at least during the time the object is held in the limited-capacity durable store).
 After attention is removed, the perception of change vanishes and the objects again become susceptible to replacement.
 A similar "evaporation" of attentional effect has also been found to occur in visual search, where items obtain no benefit from having been previously attended (Wolfe, 1996).
 Thus, just as the perception of a scene is mediated by a rapidly-shifting fovea of limited area, so is it also mediated by a rapidly-shifting attentional mechanism limited in the number of items it can handle at any time.